tikv/deep-dive-tikv/src/distributed-transaction/percolator.md

 ## What is Percolator?

-*Percolator* is a system used for incremental processing on very large data set, built by Google.
-Support for distributed transactions is only a part of it.
-We will introduce Percolator briefly here.
-You can view the full paper [here](https://ai.google/research/pubs/pub36726#), and if you are very familiar to this paper, you can skip this section and go to read [Percolator in TiKV](#Percolator-in-TiKV)
+*Percolator* is a system built by Google for incremental processing on a very large data set.
+Since this is just a brief introduction, you can view the full paper [here](https://ai.google/research/pubs/pub36726#) for more details.
+If you are already very familiar with it, you can skip this section and go directly to [Percolator in TiKV](#Percolator-in-TiKV)

-Percolator is built based on Google's BigTable.
-BigTable is a distributed storage system that supports single-row transactions, based on which Percolator implements distributed transactions in ACID snapshot-isolation semantics.
-A column `c` of Percolator is actually divided into following internal columns of BigTable:
+Percolator is built based on Google's BigTable, a distributed storage system that supports single-row transactions.
+With similar logic, Percolator implements distributed transactions in ACID snapshot-isolation semantics.
+A column `c` of Percolator is actually divided into the following internal columns of BigTable:

 * `c:lock`
 * `c:write`